 Important note:

 As I already wrote to Dr. Reimund Leicht and Dr. Michael Engel, I would like to inform you in advance that, unfortunately, I will not be able to move with my family to Hamburg.
-I will be glad, though, to come to Hamburg for visits as many times as needed.
-Since the Hebrew University is also involved in the project, I can, if it will be possible and agreed by everyone, work from there.
-I completely understand that the physical presence at Hamburg University is highly important, and fully respect your preference for someone who could relocate to Hamburg.
-Nevertheless, I would very much appreciate it if you will be kind to consider my application, and can ensure you that I will do all the efforts to compensate for this disadvantage\obstacle.
+However, I would be happy to come to Hamburg as often as is necessary for the project.
+Since the Hebrew University is also involved in the project, I can participate from there, if such an arrangement is amenable to everyone.
+I understand the importance of physical presence at Hamburg University and respect your preference for someone who would be able to relocate to Hamburg.
+Nevertheless, I would very much appreciate it if you would be kind enough to consider my application, and I can assure you that I will make every effort to compensate for the distance.